nickcanz/kinematic-app/README.md

 # kinematic-app

-A Leiningen template for FIXME.
+A Leiningen template to generate a boilerplate Kinematic app.

 ## Usage

-FIXME
+lein new kinematic-app myapp
+cd myapp
+lein jar
+bash run-server.sh

+Navigate to localhost:8080/myapp/api/hello

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012

 Distributed under the Eclipse Public License, the same as Clojure.